petershin/liferay-learn/docs/dxp/latest/en/system-administration/file-storage/other-file-store-types/amazon-s3-store.md

 ---
 # Amazon Simple Storage Service

-Amazon's simple storage service (S3) is a cloud-based storage solution that DXP's S3 Store uses to seamlessly store files to the cloud.
+Amazon's simple storage service (S3) is a cloud-based storage solution that DXP's S3 Store uses to store files seamlessly to the cloud.
 Once you have an AWS account and have created an S3 *bucket*, you can configure the S3 store.

 S3 uses the concept of buckets for file storage.
 In Amazon's UI, create a [bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) for your DXP files.
 Configure the bucket in a [geographical region](https://docs.aws.amazon.com/general/latest/gr/s3.html) that is as close as possible to your DXP server host.

 When you create an [AWS account](https://aws.amazon.com/s3/), Amazon assigns you [unique keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html/) that link you to your account.
-You'll use these keys to configure the S3 Store in the next section.
+You'll use these keys to configure the S3 Store.

 ```{note}
 No action is required to support AWS Signature Version 4 request authorization.